dhillonajender/Django-User-Management/README.md

 # Django-User-Management

-Created an application where users can register, log in, and reset and change passwords on their own.
+Developed an application where users can register, log in, and reset and change passwords on their own.
 User can also send password reset emails to actual email addresses.

 Edited the default Django templates responsible for user management